Sheila A. Sagear

 zoomies: A Tool to Infer Stellar Age from Vertical Action in Gaia Data.

 Stellar age measurements are fundamental to understanding a wide range of astronomical processes, including Galactic dynamics, stellar evolution, and planetary system formation.
 However, extracting age information from main-sequence stars is complicated, with techniques often relying on age proxies in the absence of direct measurements.
-The Gaia data releases have enabled detailed studies of the dynamical properties of stars within the Milky Way, offering new opportunities to understand the relationship between stellar age and dynamics.
-In this study, we leverage high-precision astrometric data from Gaia DR3 to construct a stellar age prediction model based only on stellar dynamical properties, namely the vertical action.
-We calibrate two distinct, hierarchical stellar age–vertical action relations, first employing asteroseismic ages for red-giant-branch stars, then isochrone ages for main-sequence turn-off stars.
+We leverage high-precision astrometric data from Gaia DR3 to construct a stellar age prediction model based only on stellar dynamical properties, namely the vertical action.
+We calibrate hierarchical stellar age–vertical action relations, employing asteroseismic ages for red-giant-branch stars isochrone ages for main-sequence turn-off stars.
 We describe a framework called zoomies based on this calibration, by which we can infer ages for any star given its vertical action.
 This tool is open-source and intended for community use.
-We compare dynamical age estimates from zoomies with age measurements from open clusters and asteroseismology.
-We use zoomies to generate and compare dynamical age estimates for stars from the Kepler, K2, and TESS exoplanet transit surveys.
-While dynamical age relations are associated with large uncertainty, they are generally mass independent and depend on homogeneously measured astrometric data.
-These age predictions are uniquely useful for large-scale demographic investigations, especially in disentangling the relationship between planet occurrence, metallicity, and age for low-mass stars.

 The Orbital Eccentricities of Planetary Systems Orbiting M dwarfs